Give us a missed call on

 When government departments or large private companies invite suppliers to bid, they issue an Invitation to Tender (ITT) or a Request for Tender (RFT).

-An RFT/ITT usually contains details of the procurement to be made and expectations from the suppler.
+An RFT/ITT usually contains details of the procurement to be made and expectations from the supplier.
 For example, in case of procurement of services, it contains project details, timelines, bidders’ criteria, etc. Along with smaller requirements, the government issues tenders for large projects such as construction of roads/metros, infrastructure building, so on.
 Large entities like the Railways department issues tenders for procurement of various parts, building wagons, engines, etc.

 Now that we understand the meaning of tenders, let us take a look at the meaning of quotations.